Kehnuhn/TailQuest/README.md

-# TailQuest - With Discord Login
+# TailQuest - FINAL FINAL

 Includes working Discord login with username only.
+No type errors.